 What is the difference between primary and unique key………?

-Primary key makes cluster index by default, whereas unique key makes non-cluster index by default.
+The primary key makes the clustered index by default, whereas the unique key makes a non-cluster index by default.
 See the image below.

-What is the cluster index and non- cluster index…..?
+What is the clustered index and non- cluster index…..?

 In this context, all the id or primary keys are inserted in the ascending order regardless of the order of the registration.